Kittelsaa/Kittelsaa/README.md

-# Hi, it's Kittelsaa🦀
+# Hi, I'm Kittelsaa🦀
-I'm a Software Engineer & I enjoy exploring how we build & use software.
+A Software Engineer who enjoys programming & exploring how we build & use software.

 ### Let's Connect
 <p align="left">